Dhana009/FlowHub/flowhub-core/docs/flows/flow-6-item-delete/prd.md

 ## **1. Overview**

-FlowHub allows authenticated users to delete items using a soft delete mechanism (status change to "deleted").
-The system provides confirmation dialogs, prevents deleting already deleted items, and refreshes the list after successful deletion.
+FlowHub allows authenticated users to delete items they created using a soft delete mechanism (sets `is_active: false` and `deleted_at` timestamp).
+The system provides confirmation dialogs, prevents deleting already deleted items, enforces ownership validation, and refreshes the list after successful deletion.

 **Flow Name:** Item Delete
 **Flow ID:** FLOW-006